Website and bookings

 Once ‘we’ have cleared funds, ‘your’ workshop will be booked and confirmation sent to ‘you’ in a durable medium (e-mail, post or fax).
 ‘Your’ workshop will be delivered in accordance with the local arrangements of the delivery area and booking detail agreed unless the exigencies of emergency service duty or circumstances beyond ‘our’ control dictate otherwise.

-Pre-contractual information around ‘our’ identity, service characteristics, pricing advice, payments, geographic address for advance payments and delivery arrangements have already featured in the body text and is available to view on-line and print if required.
+Pre-contractual information around ‘our’ identity, service characteristics, pricing advice, payments, geographic address for advance payments and delivery arrangements have already featured in these terms and conditions – which are available to view online and print if required.

 ‘You’ should be aware of ‘your’ consumers’ right to cancel once a workshop order has been placed with ‘us’.
 Full details can be found by reading the Consumer Contracts Regulations 2013.

 ‘Our’ contract with ‘you’ becomes binding when ‘you’ complete ‘your’ workshop booking, providing it can be shown that ‘we’ actually received ‘your’ booking.
 We cannot be held responsible for bookings not received as a result of circumstances beyond ‘our’ control.

 At the point ‘you’ complete ‘your’ workshop booking, ‘you’ will receive a confirmation e-mail including details of your right to cancel.
 As pre-contractual information is given during ‘our’ on-line booking process before completion and in a format allowing ‘you’ to print it to durable media, ‘you’ have the right to cancel that order for a period of fourteen days counting from the day after the booking was completed.